ds-256/Projects_Under_NLP_and_CV/POSTagger/Readme.md

-This Folder contains the implementation of a naive POSTagger on the conlu dataset where the label is one of the five(Noun,Pronoun etc.)
+This Folder contains the implementation of a naive POSTagger on the conlu dataset where the label is one of the five(Noun,Pronoun etc.).
+This has been done with the help of LSTM and then attaching a dense layer at the LSTM's output